-50. Giant Squid – mysterious, deep-sea giant
+50. Giant Squid – A Mysterious, Deep-sea Giant

 A large, reddish-brown deep-sea squid floats near the surface of a vibrant blue ocean, with striped pilot fish swimming nearby.
 Its tentacles and body are clearly visible and slightly curled.